SciML/SciMLBenchmarksOutput/README.md

 SciMLBenchmarks.jl holds webpages, pdfs, and notebooks showing the benchmarks for the SciML Scientific Machine Learning Software ecosystem, including:

 - Benchmarks of equation solver implementations
 - Speed and robustness comparisons of methods for parameter estimation / inverse problems
 - Training universal differential equations (and subsets like neural ODEs)
 - Training of physics-informed neural networks (PINNs)
 - Surrogate comparisons, including radial basis functions, neural operators (DeepONets, Fourier Neural Operators), and more

+The SciML Bench suite is made to be a comprehensive open source benchmark from the ground up, covering the methods of computational science and scientific computing all the way to AI for science.

 ## Rules: Optimal, Fair, and Reproducible